 This is a very relevant question, and I embrace business practice with theoretical knowledge since my early stages of professional development, first as an industrial engineer (1981-1984), then as a university professor (1984-2020) and back to an industrial engineer (2009-…).
 Also, I quickly learned that when industrial practice is supported by theoretical knowledge, students somehow find the subjects more relevant, and so, naturally become better students.

-Academic journals foster the progress of science by publishing new research findings.
-However, there are thousands of scientific journals in publication and their quality differs.
-Therefore institutions, authors, readers and librarians need a reliable guideline to choose the right international journals to read, cite and stock in libraries.
+Scientific journals foster the progress of science by publishing new research findings.
+However, there are thousands of such journals in publication and their quality differs.
+Therefore institutions, authors, readers and librarians need a reliable guideline to choose the right scientific journals to read, cite and stock in libraries.

 Working from home became a necessity due to lockdown constraints.
 As governments are currently formulating protocols to allow companies to re-open their business premises and restart the economy, several universities and academic institutions are proceeding cautiously and making plans to deliver teaching remotely at the start of the new academic year.